act-rules/act-rules.github.io/_rules/element-lang-matches-common-language-off6ek.md

 ## Background

 This rule ignores elements that are nested inside `iframe`. `iframe` are intended to provide a layer of isolation, and it is not clear how language is inherited in nested browsing contexts.
-Incorrect `lang` attribute inside `iframe` are still likely to cause accessibility issues even though this rule won't flag them.
+Incorrect `lang` attributes inside `iframe` are still likely to cause accessibility issues even though this rule won't flag them.

 - Related rule:
   - [_Element with `lang` Attribute Has Valid Language Tag_](https://act-rules.github.io/rules/de46e4)